Algebraicity of the Metric Tangent Cones and Equivariant K-stability: Case of log Fano pairs

-\begin{lem} For $k$ sufficiently large, the model $Y_k\to X$ extracting $E_k$ can be degenerated along $\cX^{(2)}$ to obtain a model $\mu: \cY^{(2)}_k \to \cX^{(2)}$ over $\Red{\bC}$ with an exceptional divisor $\cE_k$ such that the following properties hold true: \begin{enumerate} \item We have the following isomorphism which is equivariant with respect to the $\bC^*$-action generated by $\eta^{(2)}$:
+\begin{lem} For $k$ sufficiently large, the model $Y_k\to X$ extracting $E_k$ can be degenerated along $\cX^{(2)}$ to obtain a model $\mu: \cY^{(2)}_k \to \cX^{(2)}$ over ${\bC}$ with an exceptional divisor $\cE_k$ such that the following properties hold true: \begin{enumerate} \item There is the following isomorphism which is equivariant with respect to the $\bC^*$-action generated by $\eta^{(2)}$: